 The memorial complex on Poklonnaya Hill was completed in the mid-1990s.
 The inauguration ceremony took place on the 50th anniversary of the victory in the Second World War.
 The heroism of the Soviet people in the war is reflected in the exposition of the Central Museum of the Great Patriotic War.
 The Museum, opened in 1995, is the central part of the Victory Complex.
 It comprises several expositions, including the War History Exposition, and a set of dioramas on the major battles of the war – from the defense of Moscow in winter 1941 to the fall of Berlin in spring 1945.

 A visit to Victory Park is included in the city tour of Moscow.
+You'll see it during your Moscow on a three-day tour as well as Moscow on a four/five-day tour.
 You can also ask your Moscow tour guide to show you the park at night.